Ishaku Abbo: Rape Allegation

-He was noted as one of the senators with multiple substantive bills in the 9th and early 10th Senate, distinguishing him from colleagues with none during the same period.
+In September 2025, the Nigeria Police Force began investigating Senator Ishaku Abbo following an allegation of rape and sexual assault made by a minor of 13 years old.
+The complaint, filed with the office of the Inspector General of Police, stated the incident occurred at the senator's residence in Abuja on June 29, 2025.
+The police investigation was conducted by the Force Criminal Investigation Department (FCID).
+On October 23, 2025, the police concluded their investigation.
+The official report stated that investigators could not establish the essential elements of the alleged offenses including rape, defilement, and conspiracy citing a lack of credible evidence.
+The police report noted that the nearly three-month gap between the alleged incident and the formal report hindered the investigation.
+Despite clearing Abbo, the report recommended the case file be forwarded to the Legal and Prosecution Department for review and potential court action to address public interest.

 Awards and recognition

 Abbo has received several humanitarian and religious awards, including dual honours from the Non-Denominational Christian Choir Association of Nigeria (Adamawa State, 2024) and recognition from the Baptist College of Theology, Jos.
 He was also named a patron of the North East Christian Gospel Singers for his contributions to community service and youth engagement.

 Personal life

 Abbo is a devout Christian and is actively involved in gospel and church activities.
 In June 2024, he was conferred the title Patron of the North East Christian Gospel Singers (“New Life for All Gospel Singers”) during their yearly singing event at Deeper Life Campground, Yola, attended by Christian youths from the six north-eastern states.
 He delivered a sermon on the theme “Why the righteous must participate in politics.”

 He has also been honoured for humanitarian service and evangelism by Christian bodies such as the Non-Denominational Christian Choir Association of Nigeria and the Baptist College of Theology, Jos.

 In December 2024, Abbo was invited as a guest to the Annual Harvest & Thanksgiving Service of Emmanuel Lutheran Church, Yola, themed “Harvest of Favour.”